ChaosPotato42/2048/README.md

 To build, run
 ```
-gcc 2048.c -o 2048
+gcc 2048.c -o 2048 -std=c99
 ```
-Note that this will probably only build on linux with gcc due to lack of portability.
+Note that this will only build on linux with gcc due to lack of portability.